 On the subject of engineering, the Ryder Report stated: ‘We next examined BL’s engineering resources and facilities to see whether they would be capable of carrying out this extensive programme of product development and rationalisation.
 We consider that the dispersed and fragmented organisation of BL product development engineering is a serious weakness.

 ‘We propose that the skills concerned with various aspects of product development, product planning, styling engineering and vehicle engineering should be: brought within a single product development organisation for cars and that there should be a similar organisation for trucks and buses.’

 The report recommended that British Leyland was divided up into four separate businesses:

 The Ryder Report was overly optimistic in its assertions of market share.
 The plan was that for every £1 million British Leyland made in profit, a further £1.5 million would be invested by the state.
 This turned out to be wishful thinking.

-Eddie McGarry, the Joint Chairman of the British Leyland Combined Shop Stewards’ Committee and Convener at Triumph Coventry, said: ‘We would have preferred outright nationalisation, but we are delighted that the only reference to cuts in the labour force talks of more realistic manning levels.
+Eddie McGarry, the Joint Chairman of the British Leyland (Motor Corporation Combined) Trade Union Committee (BLTUC) and the Convener at Triumph Coventry, said: ‘We would have preferred outright nationalisation, but we are delighted that the only reference to cuts in the labour force talks of more realistic manning levels.
 We cannot see any redundancies arising as a result of this because, given an injection of capital of this size to invest in new equipment, we shall be able to gear ourselves to higher output ready for the expected improvement in world markets.
 I think you will find now that all the indecision about our future has been swept away, the trade unions will match up to whatever responsibility is laid at their door.’

 The assertion by the leading Shop Stewards and others on the left that employees would stay at their workstations because British Leyland was owned by the benevolent state and not by greedy private shareholders was woefully misplaced.